nZEDb/nZEDb_Misc/Guides/Installation/Ubuntu/Guide.md

 >You can download by right clicking on them, copy link, then type `wget` and paste the link after.

 >Once you have all 3 deb files, install them by typing `sudo dpkg -i` followed by the name of the file.
+>You may have to install libzen0 package first.
+If so do:
+>>`sudo apt-get install libzen0`

 ---